-It's the perfect starting article if you're just getting to know the PESTLE model, we'd recommend you read it before the other resources in this ultimate guide.
+It's the perfect starting article if you're just getting to know the PESTLE model.
+We recommend you read it before the other resources in this ultimate guide.
 If you've heard of PESTLE before or you've used it, then you'll likely find the resources below more useful.

 Creating a PESTLE Analysis

 Completing your PESTLE is the perfect way to map out your external environment and doing it well can improve your other frameworks, such as SWOT.
 For example, your Opportunities may be larger than you expect when you've explored your external environment.
-This next resource is all about how to create a PESTLE, taking you through 6 steps to completing the full framework.
-It includes:
+This next resource is all about how to create a basic PESTLE, a PESTLE graph, or a PESTLE diagram, taking you through 6 steps to completing the full framework.

 - Step by step guide to building a PESTLE